What are planning views? Understand how it works

 How to navigate Multi-item and single-item planning

-Clicking on the icon shown in the screenshot will open the multi-item planning view.
-This Multi-Item Planning View allows you to compare the results of all selected items within a single screen.
+Clicking the icon shown in the screenshot opens the multi-item planning view.
+This Multi-Item Planning View lets you compare the results of all selected items on a single screen.

 Below is the screenshot of the Multi-Item Planning View, which displays the selected items in a table for easy comparison and analysis of various measures.

-Clicking on the name of the planning view will open a screen that provides a detailed view of an individual planning item.
+Clicking the planning view name opens a screen that provides a detailed view of an individual planning item.

-Below is the Single-Item planning view, which appears when you click on the name.
+Below is the Single-Item planning view that appears when you click the name.
 This view provides a detailed analysis of an individual planning item.

 Represents the total number of planning items that have significant deviations—positive or negative—in one or more metrics within the planning view.
 Each count reflects the number of items that exceed the defined threshold levels, enabling planners to quickly identify areas that require attention or review.